sudar/email-log/readme.md

 ## Screenshots ##

-1. The following screenshot shows how the logged emails will be displayed
+1. The above screenshot shows how the logged emails will be displayed by the Plugin

-2. This screenshot shows how the email logs could be filtered or sorted.
+2. This screenshot shows how you can configure the email display screen.
+You can choose the fields and the number of emails per page.

-3. This one shows how the email logs could be deleted

 ## Changelog ##